1. Observance of Regulations & Behaviour

 8. Club Membership

-A rider may only be a first claim member of one club and must enter Open and Semi-open events in the name of that club.
-A rider who changes his club after the closing date for entries must ride in the name of the new club but is not eligible for any team award.
-A rider may only change his first claim club once in any calendar year.
+A rider may only be a first claim member of one club or a member of a trade team and must enter Open and Semi-open events in the name of that club or that trade team.
+A rider who changes their club or trade team after the closing date for entries must ride in the name of the new club or new trade team but is not eligible for any team award.
+A rider may only change their first claim club or trade team once in any calendar year.

-Competitors in G.H.S.
-Championship events may enter in the name of their school or first claim club.
+Competitors in Youth Championship events may enter in the name of their school or first claim club.

-Juvenile: until his sixteenth birthday.
+Juvenile: until their 16th birthday.
 (N.B. a Juvenile may compete as a Junior)

-Junior: from his sixteenth birthday and until 31st December of the year in which his 18th birthday occurs
+Junior: from their 16th birthday and until 31st December of the year in which their 18th birthday occurs

-Espoir: from 1st January of the year following his 18th birthday and until 31st December of the year in which his 22nd birthday occurs
+Espoir: from 1st January of the year following their 18th birthday and until 31st December of the year in which their 22nd birthday occurs

 Veteran: forty years of age and over on the day of the event